minhvyha/Realm-of-Strikes-and-Spells-RSS/README.md

     - Documented processes.

 ## Application Solves
+The application provides a solid foundation for testing the functionality of a game.
+The tests are straightforward, focusing on critical aspects of the class to ensure it behaves correctly during gameplay.
+This structure not only aids in validating the current implementation but also sets the stage for future enhancements and testing of other game components.

 ### Character Test
 - **Character Test**
   - Enables damage calculation during attacks, factoring in attacker's strength and target's defense.